-- Explain to the contractors their responsibilities with respect to labor standards and equal opportunity requirements as well as the technical job requirements. - DLG has prepared a list of Commonly Asked Questions Concerning Equal Opportunity (provided as Attachment 6-5), which should be distributed and discussed. - At this time, the grantee should correct any outstanding deficiencies, such as securing signed Section 3 Plans and Certifications of Compliance. - Obtain the contractor's Federal Identification Number.
-This must be a Data Universal Numbering System (DUNS) number that is registered in the System for Award Management (SAM).

-✓ Have the contractor complete Attachment 6-6: Contractor Employee Breakdown Form, listing each employee expected to work on the project by race, sex, job classification, and salary/wage rate.
-This form can then be used to cross check against future employment for the project to determine if minority and female hiring goals are being achieved.
+- Explain to the contractors their responsibilities with respect to labor standards and equal opportunity requirements as well as the technical job requirements. - DLG has prepared a list of Commonly Asked Questions Concerning Equal Opportunity (provided as Attachment 6-5), which should be distributed and discussed. - At this time, the subrecipient should correct any outstanding deficiencies, such as securing signed Section 3 Plans and Certifications of Compliance. - Obtain the contractor's Federal Identification Number.
+This must be a Data Universal Numbering System (DUNS) number that is registered in the System for Award Management (SAM). - ✓ Have the contractor complete Attachment 6-6: Contractor Employee Breakdown Form, listing each employee expected to work on the project by race, sex, job classification, and salary/wage rate.
+This form can then be used to cross check against future employment for the project to determine if minor against future employment for the project to determine if minority and female hiring goals are being achieved.